Sung-Huan/ANNOgesic/docs/source/subcommands.rst

                             The fuzzy for comparing between TSS and transcript.
                             Default is 5.
       --term_fuzzy TERM_FUZZY, -ef TERM_FUZZY
-                            The fuzzy for comparing bewteen terminator and transcript.
+                            The fuzzy for comparing between terminator and transcript.
 Default is 30.
       --min_length MIN_LENGTH, -l MIN_LENGTH
                             The minimum length of operon.
 Default is 20.

 - **Output files**

 Output files are stored in ``$ANNOgesic/output/operon``.
-The output folders are as followinig:
+The output folders are as following:

 **gffs:** Stores gff files which are integrated the information of TSSs, annotations, transcripts, 5'UTRs, and 3'UTRs and assign parent transcript to all features (presented by